How to Find The Best Barbell Pad

 Investing in a good barbell pad will ensure that you can continue progressing on these exercises without hurting yourself or adding any unnecessary pain.

 Now that you know what to look for, it's time to find the best barbell pad for you!
-We might be biased, but we truly believe our Barbell Pads are the best, especially for hip thrusts!
+We might be biased, but we believe (and know) that our barbell pads are the best for hip thrusts, and more.

 They're easy to clean, durable, and will help make your leg days less painful so you can focus on what's important – lifting heavy.